-These standards set benchmarks for the minimum performance for new capital projects and major existing building alterations and additions 5000 square meters or above.
+These standards set benchmarks for the minimum performance for new capital projects and major existing building alterations and additions 5,000 m2 or above.
 They shall be included in all Requests for Proposals issued and form an integral part of contracts for design consultants and contractors.
 The benchmarks shall be included in all contracts and sub-contracts where applicable.